Having a tremor doesn’t necessarily mean you have Parkinson’s. It can also be a symptom of other conditions.

 Speak to your specialist or Parkinson’s nurse for advice.
 You may also find it useful to speak with other people who are experiencing tremor, to find out what they do to help.

-There are also other things you can do to help control your tremor:
+There are other things you can try to help control your tremor:

 There are other drugs that may also lessen your tremor.
 As everyone with Parkinson’s has a different experience of the condition, it’s best to speak to your GP, specialist or Parkinson’s nurse about possible medication options for you.